Skip to main content

 AvailabilityPrescription only

-What are the risks and warnings for Motpoly XR (lacosamide)?
+Risks and warnings for Motpoly XR (lacosamide)

 Motpoly XR (lacosamide) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-• Risk factors: Taking high doses of Motpoly XR (lacosamide) | Drinking alcohol | Taking other medications that can cause sleepiness or dizziness
+• Risk factors: Taking high doses of Motpoly XR (lacosamide)

-• Risk factors: History of heart rate or heart rhythm problems | Heart problems | Taking other medications that affect the heart
+• Risk factors: History of abnormal heart rhythm (arrhythmia) | Heart attack | Heart failure | Structural heart disease | Heart block | Taking other medications that affect heartbeat or heart rhythm

 Withdrawal seizures after stopping Motpoly XR (lacosamide) suddenly

-What are the side effects of Motpoly XR (lacosamide)?
+Side effects of Motpoly XR (lacosamide)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.